The Nest

 When an apartment is ‘No Fee,’ it either means that

-No Fee rentals are more common in parts of the city with large rental buildings, such as FiDi and Midtown.
-Demand for a “No Fee rental” in hot neighborhoods with less inventory and more robust demand, such as the West Village, is less realistic.
-This is because tenants have no trouble finding tenants, and plenty of other tenants are willing to pay the going rate broker fee.
+No-fee rentals are more common in parts of the city with large rental buildings, such as FiDi and Midtown.
+Demand for a “No-Fee rental” in hot neighborhoods with less inventory and more robust demand, such as the West Village, is less realistic.
+This is because tenants have no trouble finding tenants, and plenty of other tenants are willing to pay the going-rate broker fee.

 Traditionally, the person who wants to move into the apartment covers the broker fee.
 This is quite different from the rest of the country, where it’s relatively typical for the landlord to compensate the rental broker.
-The rental broker fee is usually payable on the day you sign the rental agreement, along with the security deposit, legally capped at one month of rent in New York City.
+The rental broker fee is usually payable on the day you sign the rental agreement, along with the security deposit, and is legally capped at one month of rent in New York City.

 However, some areas are particularly tough to rent for other reasons, such as crime or pests.
 When a landlord wants to rent out their area fast, they may offer to cover the broker fee for the apartment.
 You might see “fee-free” apartments listed on major sites.